metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 	"Infer work types (map to genre using tag mapping or script as req'd)".
 This attempts to create a "work_type" tag based on information in the artist-related tags.
 It does not (currently) use the "work-type" data associated with MB works as this is not well populated and is under review at present.
 Values provided are:
 	Orchestral, Concerto, Instrumental, Voice, Choral, Opera, Duet, Aria, Song.
 For concerto and solo performances the instrument is also given where possible.
 If the track is a recorded work, the tag will also include "Classical".
 Use "work_type" as a source in the tag mapping section below section to (e.g.) map to the genre tag.
 For more complex treatment, use scripts.

-2. "Name album as 'Composer Last Name(s): Album Name'" will add the composer(s) last name(s) before the album name if the name(s) does not already appear in the album name.
+2. "Name album as 'Composer Last Name(s): Album Name'" will add the composer(s) last name(s) before the album name.
 MB style is to exclude the composer name unless it is actually part of the album name, but it can be useful to add it for library organisation.
 The default is checked.

 	"Fix cyrillic names (where possible and if not fixed by locale settings)" attempts to provide English version of composers, conductors and performers where the script is non-Latin and the relevant locale settings (Options->Metadata) have not fixed this.
 For performers, the tags are updated directly, but for composers and conductors, the original tag is left and can be updated by adding lines in the previous section (map composer->composer etc.)